 University of Minnesota, Twin Cities

-• Instruct sustainability, resilience and regenerative classes, including design studios, as determined by the Head for a typical load of 3 courses during the academic year (Sept – May), at both undergraduate and graduate levels.
+• Instruct classes, including design studios, as determined by the Head for a typical load of 3 courses during the academic year (Sept – May), at both undergraduate and graduate levels.

 • Develop and refine the undergraduate and graduate curriculum in collaboration with other architecture faculty.

-• Advise students and contribute to recruitment and retention strategies.
+• Advise students from a variety of cultures and communities and contribute to recruitment and retention strategies.

 • Participate in the system of shared governance through service at the program, school, college and university levels.